tgbugs/docs.sparc.science/pages/data_submission/dat_core_user_accounts.md

 Please contact the mapcore-support channel on [SPARC Slack](https://nih-sparc.slack.com) for further information or assistance.

 ## Airtable
 Airtable will be used to provide contact information for SPARC investigators and to define Teams on the Blackfynn platform (see above).
 The SPARC Airtable can be accessed [here](https://airtable.com/tblFGEvUoTbbG6tJy/viwWBpydzfYQsvNFz).
-Please contact Charles Horn at the University of Pittsburgh (chorn@pitt.edu) for more information.
+SPARC team members are encouraged to check and frequently update information.
+For access, please contact Charles Horn at the University of Pittsburgh using email (chorn@pitt.edu) and include project PI name and title.